 Our music licensing class does not enable us to cover artists who are truly independent.

-What does "independent" truly mean?
+What does "truly independent" mean?

-When it comes to licensing and playing music across the internet, this means that the artist has not submitted their material to a record label or Performance Rights Organization to be covered or represented by them.
+This means that the artist has not submitted their material to a record label or Performance Rights Organization to be covered or represented by them.
 For example, perhaps they only play at open mic nights or have never released their material.
 If you receive direct (email or written) permission from the musician(s) permitting use of their tracks on your station, they are effectively allowing you to play their tracks without expectations of royalty compensation.